 People will use this information to do the research or to check your records to make sure that the research is being done properly.

-People who do not need to know who you are will not be able to see your name or contact details.
-Your data will have a code number instead.
+People who do not need to know who you or your baby are will not be able to see your name or contact details.
+Your and your baby's data will have a code number instead.

 • Having strict access controls on our electronic systems